TBrockmeyer/rise/README.md

 Operating principle:
 1) CAD models are transformed, processed and sent as code containing 16x8x8 matrix information to arduino
 2) arduino controls
-  a) pushing cylinders, which kick metal cubes down guiding columns of guiding matrix (grey block in CAD pictures)
+  a) pushing cylinders (on cube dispenser), which kick metal cubes down guiding columns of guiding matrix (grey block in CAD pictures);
-  b) stepper motors, which move cube dispenser along guiding matrix
+  b) stepper motors, which move cube dispenser (orange in CAD pictures) along guiding matrix